Shopify CRO for Beginners: Essential Tips and Strategies

 • Use a money-back guarantee, especially for high-priced products or services that require a significant investment of time and effort (e.g., fitness programs).

-6. Always show your pricing and make it clear.
+8. Always show your pricing and make it clear

 It’s important to let customers know exactly how much they’ll pay for an item before they add it to their cart.
 You can do this by either adding a price tag directly onto each product image or adding a separate “add to cart” button in addition to the main “add to cart” button.

-You should also include shipping costs in your prices if you charge extra for shipping.
-If you’re selling something online, chances are good that you’re going to have to pay extra for shipping costs — so don’t just assume that people will know what they’re getting into when they click on your products!
+If you charge extra for shipping, you should also include it in your prices.
+If you’re selling something online, you’re going to have to pay extra for shipping—so don’t just assume that people will know what they’re getting into when they click on your products!

-Another problem with hiding your prices is that people will assume there’s a catch or hidden fee involved — especially if you’re trying to sell an expensive product or service.
+Another problem with hiding your prices is that people will assume a catch or hidden fee is involved — especially if you’re trying to sell an expensive product or service.

 Transparent pricing also establishes trust and credibility.